Phases of Acing the Interview

 • Draft questions for the interviewer(s)!
 You will have time at the end of the interview to ask any remaining questions about the position and organization.
 Determine what to ask based on what you find out during your research.
 You may also think of a question during the interview.
 Prepare 3 questions beforehand and jot down any questions that come to mind.

-• Determine where to conduct a virtual interview: find a quiet space with a blank background and solid internet connection.
+• Determine where to conduct a virtual interview: find a quiet space with a blank background and solid internet connection, like one of our Career Nests!

 During the Interview